St. Mary's Church stained glass windows

 The "Memorial" side window

-in the south aisle dating from 1949, also by Veronica Whall depicting (apparently) the Holy Family.
+in the south aisle dating from 1949, also by Veronica Whall depicting Jesus stilling the storm and has 1939-1945 in the lower panel.

 Transept window